 - It does not force unnecessary hardships on an employee being asked to sign the New York non-compete agreement.

-- It does no harm to the public.
+- It does not harm the public.

 - It implements a reasonable geographic area and time limitation